 When Alex Rodriguez finally decides to call it a career, he could very well do so with his name atop several key offensive records.
-And while the shortstop turned third baseman is one of the more recognizable names in the hobby, many collectors still look at Alex Rodriguez cards with a cold stare.
+And while the shortstop turned third baseman is one of the more recognizable names in the hobby, many collectors look at Alex Rodriguez cards and memorabilia with a cold stare.
 As a result, prices haven't reached as high as many would've expected.

 Breaking into the league with the Seattle Mariners, the baseball world loved Alex Rodriguez.
-He was the second-coming of teammate Ken Griffey Jr. Within a couple years, they were one of the game's top draws and most competitive teams.
+He was the second-coming of teammate Ken Griffey Jr. Within a couple years, the Mariners were one of the game's top draws and most competitive teams.
 Alex Rodriguez cards were on a tear and everyone was happy.

 It didn't take long for the hero to become one of the game's most vilified players when he took his bat to Texas as a free agent following the 2000 season.
 That's what happens when you sign a contract good for more than $25 million per year.
 While Rodriguez put up record-breaking numbers with the Rangers, the team struggled.
 Many always argued that the massive contract stretched team resources too thin so they weren't able to build a deeper team.